ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

   (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).

-* the request SHALL include a single "Upgrade" header field with value "connect-udp".
+* the request SHALL include an "Upgrade" header field with value "connect-udp".

 For example, if the client is configured with URI Template "https://proxy.example.org/.well-known/masque/udp/{target_host}/{target_port}/"